ijprest/tools/_parse-parameters.md

 `parse.remaining` arguments.

 ## See also

-Also check out `_show_usage.cmd` for an easy way to print help/usage text that integrates nicely with this script.
+Also check out `_show-usage.cmd` for an easy way to print help/usage text that integrates nicely with this script.